-· 1st prohibited area (stored stroke limit 1)
+· 1st prohibited area

 The area outside the area specified by a parameter is a prohibited area.
 Generally, this can be used as a substitute of overtravel checking function.
-Upper limit point $A_1$ and lower limit point $B_1$ are specified by parameters.
+Upper limit point A and lower limit point B are specified by parameters.

-· 2nd prohibited area (Stored stroke limit 2)
+· 2nd prohibited area

 The boundary of the 2nd prohibited area is specified by a parameter setting or by G22.
 The inside or the outside of the boundary can selectively be made a prohibited area by means of parameter setting.

-With this command, the checking of the 2nd prohibited area is started, and with G23;, the check function is cleared.
+With this command, the checking of the 2nd prohibited area is started, and with G23; the check function is cleared.